 Smoking increases the overall risk for developing lung cancer.
 Heavy smokers who use beta carotene supplements are at greater risk for non-small cell lung cancer.

-Early detection is a key factor in lung cancer survival rates.
-When the disease remains localized within the lungs, the five-year survival rate is 54 percent.
-However, once it has spread to other organs, the rate drops to 4 percent.
+Early detection is a key factor in lung cancer survival rates, and survival rates vary depending on the stage of the cancer upon diagnosis.
+According to the National Cancer Institute, when the disease remains localized within the lungs, the five-year relative survival is more than 60%.
+However, once it has metastasized, the rate drops to 7%.

 The challenge has been identifying effective lung cancer screening tests.
-With only 15 percent of lung cancer cases diagnosed at an early stage, researchers have been exploring new ways to detect lung cancer as soon as possible.
+With only 17% of lung cancer cases diagnosed at an early stage, researchers have explored ways to detect lung cancer as soon as possible, with low-dose CT scans proving successful in lowering the risk of lung cancer-related deaths in heavy smokers.

-Despite advances such as LDCT, screening cannot prevent all lung cancer-related deaths, and smoking cessation remains essential.
-For more information on lung cancer, visit http://sarahcannon.com/for-patients/learn-about-cancer/lung-cancer/ .
+Despite advances in screening, it cannot prevent all lung cancer-related deaths, and smoking cessation remains essential.
+For more information on lung cancer, visit Sarah Cannon’s Lung Cancer Symptoms, Screening, Stages.